Colic Symptoms - What is it?

 Colic is a common ailment.
 Despite its frequency it remains a poorly understood condition, affecting up to one in five babies and is very distressing for both baby and parent, which can have a huge impact on the family life!

-A common way of characterising colic is the ‘rule of three’.
-This defines colic as crying for at least:
+A common way of characterising colic symptoms is the ‘rule of three’.
+The signs of colic are defined as crying for at least:

 - Three hours a day